RobertAhlin/react-quiz/README.md

     8. RestartButtonComponent

 - [x] **API Data Fetching:**
-Data is fetched from an external API using Axios in the `fetchQuizQuestions` function in `Api.jsx`.
+Data is fetched from an external API using Axios in the `fetchQuizQuestions` function in `api.jsx`.

 - [x] **CSS-in-JS Styling:**
 Components are styled using "css-in-js" approach with Styled Components.